Pat Maloney

-Patrick William Maloney (January 19, 1888 – June 27, 1979) was a Major League Baseball outfielder.
+Patrick William Maloney (January 19, 1888 – June 27, 1979) was an American Major League Baseball outfielder.
 Maloney played for the New York Highlanders in 1912.
 In 25 career games, he had a .215 batting average with 17 hits in 79 at-bats.
 He batted and threw right-handed.

 Maloney was born in Grosvenordale, Connecticut, and died in Pawtucket, Rhode Island.